MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/azure.md

 ---
 title: "Authenticating Users with Azure Mobile Apps"
-description: "Azure Mobile Apps use a variety of external identity providers to support authenticating and authorizing application users, including Facebook, Google, Microsoft, Twitter, and Azure Active Directory.
-Permissions can be set on tables to restrict access to authenticated users only.
-This article explains how to use Azure Mobile Apps to manage the authentication process in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: D50D6F56-8B19-44E7-81F3-E0E1C6E240 ms.technology: xamarin-forms
+description: "This article explains how to use Azure Mobile Apps to manage the authentication process in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: D50D6F56-8B19-44E7-81F3-E0E1C6E240 ms.technology: xamarin-forms